medialab/hyphe/doc/api.md

 Hyphe relies on a [JsonRPC](http://www.jsonrpc.org/) API that can be controlled easily through the web interface or called directly from a JsonRPC client.

-_Note:_ as it relies on the JSON-RPC protocol, it is not quite easy to test the API methods from a browser hacing to send arguments through POST, but you can test directly from the command-line using the dedicated tools, see the [Developpers' documentation](doc/dev.md).
+_Note:_ as it relies on the JSON-RPC protocol, it is not quite easy to test the API methods from a browser (having to send arguments through POST), but you can test directly from the command-line using the dedicated tools, see the [Developpers' documentation](dev.md).

 ## Default API commands (no namespace)

 - __test\_corpus:__
  + _corpus_ (optional, default: "--hyphe--")

- + _msg_ (optional, default: null)
+ Returns the current status of corpus: ready/starting/stopped/error.

 - __list\_corpus:__

+ Returns the list of all existing corpora with metas.

 - __get\_corpus\_options:__
  + _corpus_ (optional, default: "--hyphe--")

+ Returns detailed settings of a corpus.

 - __set\_corpus\_options:__
  + _corpus_ (optional, default: "--hyphe--")
  + _options_ (optional, default: null)

+ Updates settings of a corpus according to the keys/values provided in options as a json object.
+Returns the detailed settings.

 - __create\_corpus:__